Samples Of Our Published Books

 (Joke Mayers' Biography Writing & Publishing Business.)
 Posted on June 15, 2015, by SPNews

 The J. Mayers Group: Helping to Preserve Legacies, One Book at a Time. -by Phil N Rossner

 “Read no history – nothing but biography, for that, is life without theory.” – Benjamin Disraeli

 Have you ever wondered what your parents, or a distinguished relative, thought about when they were young?
 Or what kinds of challenges they had in their life and how they overcame them?
 Or perhaps you are at a stage in your own life where you would like to get down your thoughts for posterity before the winds of time catch up with you and all is lost.

-Ms. Mayers enlightened me on the main difference between her company and other publishing houses, “we have a mandate to present the story the way the client wants their story told.
-The client always has 100% control of the content, thereby giving them exactly what they want rather than, in the case of other publishers, what the market needs.”
+Ms. Mayers enlightened me on the main difference between her company and other publishing houses, “we have a mandate to present the story the way the clients want their stories told.
+The clients always have 100% control of the content, thereby giving them exactly what they want; rather than in the case of other publishers, what the market needs.”

 Enter the Dragons

 In 2006, after an email prompted her to attend a contest for entrepreneurs set up by Business Victoria, Ms. Mayers found herself at Bear Mountain Arena with a large number of other entrepreneurs, all chomping at the bit to get their turn to make a presentation on their respective businesses.
 Curious as to why there were a number of cameras in the room taking video footage, Ms. Mayers proceeded to present an overview of her business to a panel made up of venture capitalists.
 Noticing that some of the others gave elaborate submissions, including PowerPoint presentations, Ms. Mayers had just brought along a few of her published books.